I’m not a plumber. In fact, I’m not very handy around the house at all.

 Corporate plumbing companies tend to be more expensive because their plumbers work on commission — and that encourages them to oversell you on goods and services.
 In essence, many corporate plumbers are salesmen whose first priority isn’t fixing your clogged drain for the lowest price possible — it’s improving their employer’s bottom line.

-But, Len, you said the corporate plumber showed the price book!
+But, Len, you said the corporate plumber showed the official price book!

-Commission-based sales aren’t the only reason larger corporate plumbers are more expensive.
-They also have to deal with overhead issues that smaller family-run businesses don’t, like maintaining large truck fleets and paying for worker’s comp insurance.
+Commission-based sales aren’t the only reason corporate plumbers are more expensive.
+They also have overhead issues that smaller family-run businesses don’t, like truck fleet maintenance and workers’ comp insurance.

-- When possible, get references.
+- Get references.
 Nothing beats a word-of-mouth recommendation.
 Before getting any contractor estimates, make sure to ask your friends and neighbors if they have a preferred plumber.

-- Get a minimum of three estimates.
+- Get estimates.
 Knowledge is power, so always get at least three estimates before agreeing to have any work done.
 Otherwise, you may end up paying a lot more than you need to.

 - Avoid plumbers who advertise on radio and television.
 Those ads cost big money.
 That means higher prices for you.
 Speaking of ads: